KNOB (FM)

-KNOB (96.7 MHz) is a commercial FM radio station licensed to Healdsburg, California, and broadcasting to the Santa Rosa area.
-It is owned by JYH Broadcasting and operated by Wine Country Radio and it airs an adult hits radio format, branded as "Bob FM".
-The studios and offices are on Standish Avenue in Santa Rosa.
+KNOB (96.7 FM) is a commercial radio station licensed to Healdsburg, California, United States, and serving the Santa Rosa area.
+Owned by JYH Broadcasting and operated by Wine Country Radio, it airs an adult hits format branded "Bob FM", with studios located on Standish Avenue in Santa Rosa.

-KNOB is a Class A station with an effective radiated power (ERP) of 2,750 watts.
-The transmitter is off Ridge Ranch Road in Geyserville, California.
+KNOB's transmitter is sited off Ridge Ranch Road in Geyserville, California.